 Monkeys are highly intelligent and you should never feed them, no matter how close they come

 What is the Kruger Park's rhino poaching status?

 As of May 2017, Kruger National Park authorities report that they have begun dehorning orphaned baby rhinos in a desperate attempt to curb poaching.
 The process is harmless to the rhino and will hopefully deter the poachers from seeking rhino horn in the absurd belief that it offers healing properties.
 Poaching is a very serious offense and you should report any information immediately to an on-duty park official, game ranger or accommodation manager.

 What kinds of tours are available?

 There are all kinds of tours on offer and it all depends on the kind of experience you are looking for.
+You can either combine a Kruger safari with another country or even another exerience within the same country.
 Read more about these options on our Kruger National Park page or contact our journey experts who can help you tailor your ideal kruger safari.